ROCm/rocm-examples/Libraries/rocFFT/multi_gpu/README.md

 # rocFFT Mutli GPU Example (C++)

 ## Description
 This example illustrates the use of rocFFT multi-GPU functionality.
 It shows how to use multiple GPUs with rocFFT by using `rocfft_brick` and `rocfft_field` to divide the work between multiple devices.
 At least requires rocm version 6.0.0.
-Does not have Windows support.

 ### Application flow
 1. Read in command-line parameters.